filesender/filesender/docs/roadmap.md

 version.
 This will mean the CI can be moved to that version and use the more recent Ubuntu operating system to run the CI.
-This is starting to become a problem as travis CI has moved to more recent operaitng systems that no longer offer php 5.3.
+This is starting to become a problem as travis CI has moved to more recent operating systems that no longer offer php 5.3.
 Some of the current selenium tests fail when executed in php 5.6 and must be updated.

 Currently the CI executes exclusively on a postgresql database.
 It